Nirmal Selvamony: Contribution

 Selvamony has introduced the course, Ecocriticism for the first time in the Indian university system and founded a forum now known as tiNai (formerly, OSLE-India).
 It is he who coined the term "Neo-tiNai poetics," an ecocritical theory, which is based on the tiNai theory of Classical Tamil Literature.
 He also started a journal ('Indian Journal of Ecocriticism') to promote this course.
 He was also the first to introduce the courses, Tamil Poetics, Tamil Musicology and Music and Literature in the University of Madras.
 He has revived the traditional Indian philosophical tradition called “kaaTci” (in a publication titled 'tamizk kaaTci neRiyiyal', 1996 [The Methodology of Tamil Philosophy] which precedes tolkaappiyam.
 He introduced tiNai (ecoregional) musicology that studies the music of the primordial biomic world regions (see: essays published in the reports of Tamil Isaic Cankam, Chennai, 1991, 1995, 1996).

-For more than 35 years he has researched 'tiNai' society and published several papers on various aspects of it attempting to reconstruct it as an alternative social order.
+For more than 35 years he has researched 'tiNai' way of life and published several papers on various aspects of it attempting to reconstruct it as an alternative way of life.
 He has played the guitar professionally in India and also in musical performances in India, USA, Germany and Hong Kong.
 Supplementing his doctoral research in dramatic theory, he has scripted, and directed plays and composed music for them.

 He was also part of the panels constituted by the Government of Tamil Nadu for establishing tinai-based genetic parks.